gsilveiradev/laravel-eloquent-encrypt/readme.md

 GET http://localhost:8000/api/profiles/ (protected URL, token must be present)
 ```

+### Authentication

+Send a POST to http://localhost:8000/api/authentication/ using e-mail=user@user.com and password=password params.

 ### Run and enjoy

 Run the serve command to test the Api endpoints on Postman: